10 Things to Know Before Moving to France

 Are you considering moving to France?
-The country is of course known for its wine, fine restaurants, and fashion.
+The country is, of course, known for its wine, fine restaurants, and fashion.
 But there is so much more to it.
 France is a diverse and interesting country.

 France is a leading member of the European Union.
 It is a modern, liberal republic.
-It has the world’s sixth largest economy.
-France is about the size of Texas, and has 8 land borders, and extended coasts on the Atlantic, English Chanel and the Mediterranean.
+It has the world’s sixth-largest economy.
+France is about the size of Texas and has 8 land borders and extended coasts on the Atlantic, English Chanel, and the Mediterranean.

 France, like most of its neighbors, uses the Euro for its currency.